RafaelNH/Free-water-elimination-DTI/article/article.md

 ## Simulations
-In their original study, Hoy and colleagues simulated a measurement along 32 diffusion direction with diffusion weighting b-values of 500 and 1500 s.mm^{-2} and with six b-value=0 images.
+In their original study, Hoy and colleagues simulated a measurement along 32 diffusion direction with diffusion weighting b-values of 500 and 1500 $s.mm^{-2}$ and with six b-value=0 images.
 These simulations correspond to the results reported in Fig.5 of the original article.
 We conducted Monte Carlo simulations using the multi-tensor simulation module available in Dipy and using identical simulated acquisition parameters.
 As in the original article, fitting procedures are tested for voxels with five different FA values and with constant diffusion trace of $2.4 \times 10^{-3} mm^{2}.s^{-1}$.
-The eigenvalues used for the five FA levels are reported in @tbl:table.
+The eigenvalues used for the five FA levels are reported in Table @tbl:table.

 Table: Eigenvalues values used for the simulations {#tbl:table}